VincentPeters/gaze-detection/docs/ai_tracking.md

    - Expand the face bounding box to capture more context around the face.
    - Continue recording for a short time after eye contact is lost to create smoother videos.
    - Use a queue-based approach to ensure all frames are captured properly.

+3. **Robust Face Tracking** ✅
+   - Continue tracking faces even when detection temporarily fails.
+   - Store the last known position of each face and continue recording from that position.
+   - Implement a timeout mechanism to stop tracking faces that haven't been detected for too long.
+   - Provide visual feedback when using the last known position for tracking.

 ---